Your cart is currently empty!

 There are a few pros and cons with each choice.
-UFO lights are definitely more robust and can handle being hit with a puck.
-UFO lights are a good choice if you have high mounting heights, as optics can be added to narrow down the beam to make sure the ice is lit and not the stands.
+UFO lights are definitely more robust and can handle puck hits.
+UFO lights are a good choice if you have high mounting heights.
+Optics can narrow down the beam to make sure the ice is lit and not the stands.

 Linear fixtures are a good option if you like the appearance of fluorescent lights.
-They also have a slightly better light distribution.
-All things considered, we probably would lean slightly towards UFO lights over linear lights.
+They also have a better light distribution.
+All things considered, we would lean towards UFO lights over linear lights.

 I Want 80 Foot Candles on the Ice.
 What Do I Need?

-The best fixture for your needs will depend a lot on the facility, so we suggest you create a lighting plan to determine the best option that will provide the proper balanced lighting.
+The best fixture for your needs will depend a lot on the facility.
+Start by creating a lighting plan to determine the best option.

-As an example, an indoor rink using 72 150 Watt UFO fixtures mounted 20 feet above the ice produces 86 foot candles with an average/ minimum ratio of 1.67 (this is very balanced lighting).
+As an example, an indoor rink using 72 150 Watt UFO fixtures mounted 20 feet above the ice produces 86-foot candles.
+With an average/min ratio of 1.67 (this is very balanced lighting).

-What Type of Bracket Should Be Used to Mount Lights to a 4x4 Pole for a Backyard Hockey Rink?
+What Type of Bracket Should You Use to Mount Lights to a 4×4 Pole for a Backyard Hockey Rink?

 We would suggest you use a trunnion/yoke mount.
 They accept bolts/lag bolts that you can use to secure the lights to a post.
-If you are installing multiple fixtures per pole, you can purchase a bull horn mount (can support 2 to 4 fixtures) and mount the fixtures with a slip fitter mount.
+If you are installing many fixtures per pole, you can buy a bullhorn mount.
+They can support 2 to 4 fixtures and mount the fixtures with a slip fitter mount.

 Yes, but make sure the fixture you have has either a 0-10V or 1-10V LED driver.

-How High Should Backyard Rink Lights Be Mounted?
+How High Should You Mount Backyard Rink Lights?

-Higher is better, but for outdoor backyard rinks, 8-10 feet should work fine.
+Higher is better, but for small outdoor backyard rinks, 8-10 feet should work fine.
 The lower the installation height, the greater chance light glare will affect the players on the ice.